BRAT Diet Alternatives: Substitute Foods to Try

 Peppermint oil is effective in managing loose stools thanks to its anti-spasmodic effects.

-It has a soothing effect on the gastrointestinal tract and reduces muscle spasms.
-Studies have revealed that peppermint oil can minimize abdominal pain linked to diarrhea.
+Peppermint oil soothes the gastrointestinal tract and reduces muscle spasms.
+Studies have revealed that it can minimize abdominal pain linked to diarrhea.

 Probiotic Yogurt